bonny/WordPress-Simple-History/readme.txt

 ## Changelog

+= 2.4.x (November 2015) =

+- Fixed: The media logger now shows the width and height of uploaded images again.

 = 2.4 (November 2015) =

 - Added: Now logs when a user changes their password using the "reset password" link.